palex00/Archipelago/worlds/pokemon_bw/docs/roadmap.md

 The "barely working" version will still be playable to goal, so it will start with 0.1.0.

-Every major feature will increase the version by +0.1.
+Every feature will increase the version by +0.1.

 However, do not confuse that with the semantic version naming: `major.minor.build`